ssanj/Port/README.md

 This is a proof-of-concept for a Sublime plugin I plan to create to sort scala imports.

-## Some rules to keep in mind ##
+## Some thoughts on rules ##

 * In a grouped import, one with {}, an _ appears last.
-* Should imports that are aliasED with => should be sorted based on their original name or their new name?
+* Should imports that are aliased with => should be sorted based on their original name or their new name?
 * Some imports have __root_.
 These should ideally be before other imports.
 * Supports fully qualified imports not partial imports